Perchik71/Creation-Kit-Platform-Extended/README.md

 </p>

 # Description
+At the moment, the platform supports only *CK* version **1.6.1130**
-The platform will support all known versions of Creation Kit in the future, but the focus is first on the Creation Kit version SSE 1.6.1130.
+The platform will support all known versions of Creation Kit in the future.
 This is a continuation of two previously arhived projects, as I am already confused in the code.
 The new implementation is based on the principle of modularity, which will allow for better control of development.

 # Fixed or added
 :white_check_mark: Fast file loading